Financial Aid

 Graduate Federal Direct Plus Loan

-PLUS loans are federal loans that Graduate students may use to help pay for college expenses.
-Graduate students whose full cost of attendance is not covered by the William D. Ford Unsubsidized Direct Loan may apply for the Graduate Direct PLUS loan.
+PLUS Loans are federal loans that graduate students may use to help pay for college expenses.
+Graduate students whose full cost of attendance is not covered by the William D. Ford Unsubsidized Direct Loan may apply for the Graduate Direct PLUS Loan.
 Students may apply for up to the full cost of attendance minus any financial aid.
-A FAFSA is required and the Unsubsidized Direct Loan must be accepted before applying for the PLUS loan.
+A FAFSA is required and the Unsubsidized Direct Loan must be accepted before applying for the PLUS Loan.
 The loan is not guaranteed and is subject to credit approval.
 Repayment can be deferred until graduation or withdrawal from the University.
-Contact the NYU Office of Financial Aid or Federal Student Aid regarding interest rates and application process.
+Contact the Office of Financial Aid or Federal Student Aid regarding interest rates and the application process.

 Bills, Payments and Refunds

 The Office of the Bursar is the central billing and collection point for New York University.
-The department is responsible for managing the university billing, collecting, refunding and cashiering functions.
+This office is responsible for managing the University's billing, collecting, refunding and cashiering functions.